Census Data: Decennial Census

 • What can you get - Social Explorer contains variable summaries from every census from 1790 (there are other data resources available as well)

-• What can you get - Variable summaries and crosstabs for all geogroahies for censuses starting in 2000
+• What can you get - Variable summaries and crosstabs for all geographies for censuses starting in 2000

 • What works well - Contains cross tabs and pre-made tables of popular variables.
 Free for all to use.

-• What can you get - Variable summaries from every census from 1790 at a wide variety of geographies.
+• What can you get - Variable summaries from every census from 1790 at a wide variety of geographies, along with corresponding geospatial files for mapping and spatial analysis

-• What works well - Relatively easy to use table table builder.
+• What works well - Relatively easy to use table builder.
 Can build tables for a variety of years at once.
 Free for all to use.
+Historical GIS boundary files are available (assumes knowledge of GIS software).

-• What does not work well - Not all variables and crosstabs are availabe from the category browser.
+• What does not work well - Not all variables and crosstabs are available from the category browser.

 Microdata